santo-mantras/santo-mantras/README.md

-# Hello World! 😃 👇 Check out my Git Hub Profile 👇
+# Hello World Namaste !! 😃 👇 Check out my Git Hub Profile 👇

 - I'm a **QA Engineer with 3+ Years of Experience**  who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-- My main goal is to improve my professional skills while recreating & redesigning projects in a wide range of technologies.
+- My main goal is to improve my professional skills while recreating & redesigning projects in world of Data Science.
 - Currently Pursuing **BSc Online Degree in Data Science and Programming** from IIT Madras.
 - I like **Tea and Mythological Stories**, Its a Great Blend !!
 Try it out 😉